 What is a CV Axle?

+How To Grease A CV Axle?
 The CV axle is fully called the constant velocity axle.
 It connects the wheel’s sensitivity through the differential components to the transmission.

 It’s acknowledged as the essential sensor collector that keeps the speed rate of front wheels constant per time.
 The CV axle is the shaft often found at the front wheel and sometimes the back wheel.
 There are boots on the sides of the CV axles.